DahliaBloomstone/DahliaBloomstone.github.io/_posts/2021-03-08-nfts_the_new_way_to_be_a_digital_artist.markdown

 This is something new for digital artists.

+CryptoArt: Art registered on the blockchain.
+I.e. Media is associated with an NFT. https://www.artnome.com/news/2018/1/14/what-is-cryptoart

 I am reading this guide to eco-friendly NFTs: https://github.com/DahliaBloomstone/eco-nft

 > The CryptoArt NFT Market (i.e. selling digital art on the blockchain) is worth at least $150M - and this excludes some of the largest marketplaces like opensea.io, (and this figure is quite heavily skewed of course, with the top artists earning the most [1]).